Chapter 24: One for All

 Draco just rolled his eyes.

 "Come on!" he said.
 "I had no real hopes for Longbottom, and Granger can be excused, as her parents are Muggles, even if in the old days Muggles used to know about such things too.
 But you, Harry?!
 The Stone will transform any metal into pure gold.
-It also produces the Elixir of Life, which will make the drinker immortal."
+It also produces the Elixir of Life, which makes the drinker immortal."

 "It can't be!
 Why do wizards keep dying then?" the Gryffindor girl exclaimed.

 "Because no one knows how to create the Stone," Draco whispered in agitation.
-"People have tried to do it for centuries, of course, but everyone failed.
+"People have tried to make it for centuries, of course, but everyone failed.
 Only Flamel succeeded, but he keeps his secret."

 "You bet!"
 Harry snorted.
 "So you think the Stone is in Hogwarts?"

 "This is ridiculous!"
 Hermione shook her head.
 "To hide such a thing in a school?"